-Why Doesn’t Stain Stick To Wet Wood?
+Why Doesn’t Wood Stain Stick To Wet Wood?

 Oil-based stains especially don’t stick well because they use oil (natural or synthetic) as their solvent, and oil isn’t compatible with water.

-What Happens If You Stain It:
+What Happens if You Stain Wet Wood?

 You must prep the surface before staining it.
 The prep work involves cleaning and sanding the surface, but you can only clean and sand dry surfaces.